 The gazebo is the setting for live music performances on Tuesday evenings in the summer, when food vendors are on hand with locally-sourced food.
 Concerts may also be held on Sunday afternoons in the summer.

-On Tuesday mornings between late April and late October, the square plays host to the Healdsburg Farmers’ Market, where you will find produce, fresh flowers, cheeses, seafood, and other local products.
+On Tuesday mornings between late April and late October, the square plays host to the Healdsburg Farmers’ Market, where you will find produce, fresh flowers, cheeses, seafood, prepared foods, and other local products.
 There’s live music too!

 From October through December, there’s an aisle with local arts and crafts as well: a must-browse if you are doing holiday shopping.